Meet The Student Who Went Out So Much He Failed First Year Twice and Got Kicked Out of Uni

 “I’ve just finished first year again and I should have been graduating.”

-I ask him how he feels about those two years at York now:
+I ask Nick how he feels about those two years at York now.

 “It’s pretty embarrassing to be honest,” he tells me, “I see people graduating now and it’s embarrassing.
 I’m clever.
 I’m actually very smart, but I’m lazy and I wasn’t motivated.
 I could have done it and probably got a job by now.”